antonio-miranda/Portfolio/R/README.md

-This contains examples of code in R language
+Here you will find of analysis using R